 If you’re having trouble connecting, NetSpot will analyze local WiFi networks and help you find the best signal, while TripMode, as one of the airplane mode apps, will reduce your data consumption when you’re connected to a mobile hotspot by turning off features like automatic updates, photo synchronization, and online backups.

 Taking photos is a huge part of any trip, and when it comes to editing them, there is no shortage of app options.
 PhotoBulk allows you to edit photos in batches, so you can add watermarks to and resize hundreds of images at once.
 Luminar offers a collection of powerful AI tools for inspiring, creative edits, while TouchRetouch TouchRetouch makes it easy to get rid of photobombers and other unwanted objects.

 If you want to take things a bit further, CameraBag Pro has a ton of filters and advanced adjustments to help get the very best from your images.

 You might think you can record your whole trip on social media, but there are some thoughts you might want to keep to yourself, and those are best recorded in a journal.

 Diarly is the perfect app for recording your thoughts, including notes, images and videos, and even audio recordings.
 It continuously syncs with Google Drive, so all your notes are safe in the cloud, and you can password-protect your journal to keep it hidden from prying eyes.

-By now, you travel app toolkit should be full of apps that take care of every hurdle on the way to complete relaxation.
-Best of all, all the apps for travelers mentioned here are available on a free trial from Setapp, a platform of over 150 macOS apps for all scenarios.
+By now, your travel app toolkit should be full of apps that take care of every hurdle on the way to complete relaxation.
+Best of all, all the apps for travelers mentioned here are available on a free trial from Setapp, a platform of over 200 macOS apps for all scenarios.
 Happy traveling!